fuchsst/jslt-intellij-plugin/README.md

   * Jump to variable declaration
   * Show variable usages
   * Goto imported File
+  * recognize JSLT (by first line marked with `#!
+JSLT`) in multiline strings in Java/Scala/Kotlin/yaml files
 * Validations
   * warn for undeclared variables
   * warn for call of unknown function